Explore the 2025 Season

 All are welcome to this free artist talk (no registration is required).

 Please join Bard College’s Center for Indigenous Studies for an artist talk with Mali Obomsawin and Angelica Sanchez.
-A light reception will follow the talk; afterward, head to the Spiegeltent for Mali Obomsawin’s 8 pm performance!
+A light reception will follow.
+That evening, head to the Spiegeltent for Mali Obomsawin’s 8 pm performance!

 Mali Obomsawin